ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 "licenseType": "tester"
 ```
 Then from a command windows do `nslookup a.b.c.d` to see machine name using licence.
 Currently licences should auto-expire after 12 hours anyway, so you may just need to wait.  `licenceType` can be `tester` or `execution`, we have one of each type and `execution` is used by the jenkins squish test server (this licence type only allow running not editing of tests)

+### install new service squish-license-server start

+on `control-svcs` edit `/etc/squish-licence-server/licences/squish-licence.cfg` and paste in new licence details.
+Then
+ `service squish-license-server stop` and ``service squish-license-server start`